 We encourage new wildlife to the area and sustain those already in habitat.
 Dead trees are left standing for bats and woodpeckers.
 No fertilizer or sprays are used on the parkland.
 Over the Winter we place bird feeders outside the office and kitchen windows to attract blue tits, coal tits, thrushes, robins, goldfinches, long tailed tits and blackbirds, to name just a few.

-The latest project has been working in conjunction with the Cornwall Wildlife Trust to encourage Ospreys to nest in the Tamar Valley with the installation of nesting poles and perches.
+A recent project (2013) has been working in conjunction with the Cornwall Wildlife Trust to encourage Ospreys to nest in the Tamar Valley with the installation of nesting poles and perches.
 See Blog for more info.

 Pentillie is part of Natural England’s Environmental Stewardship Scheme, working to encourage educational visits from Devon and Cornwall schools keen to learn about the Castle’s history, the surrounding wildlife, and exploring the stunning landscape for budding photographers and artists.